Finding books, e-books, articles and journals

 Indiana University Libraries have access to many e-books, majority of them are cataloged.
-You may look for a particular title using IUCAT or browse the titles available through the websites of the different publishers or the Chemistry Library selected e-books list.
+You may look for a particular title using IUCAT or browse the titles available through the websites of the different publishers.

 There are several options for browsing e-books.
-A list of selected titles related to the Chemistry Library may be found here.
 Alternatively, you may browse the titles available from the websites of publishers such as Springer, Wiley, Elsevier, and the Royal Society of Chemistry.
-You may find more information on how to browse e-books in the e-books page of the Chemistry Library.

-I see a few books in the Chemistry Library but where are the rest?
+I see a few books in the Sciences Library but where are the rest?